TurbulenceChaos/blog/content/posts/emacs/helloOrgmode/index.md

 ### <span class="section-num">3.1</span> HTML and CSS {#html-and-css}

-[Here](https://olmon.gitlab.io/org-themes/) are the collections of CSS to make HTML more readable. <br/>
+You can add CSS to make HTML more readable. <br/>

 ```org
 #+OPTIONS: html-style:nil